Settings and LoggedQuantity

 def setup(self) -> None:

-However, we did not just create a float; we created an object of type ScopeFoundry.LoggedQuantity (LQ) that holds a float.
-The LQ created here is part of a collection of LQs.
+Apart from creating a {name, value} pair, we created an object of type ScopeFoundry.LoggedQuantity (LQ).
+This particular LQ holds a value of data type float.
+The LQ created here is part of a collection of LQs called settings.

-• LoggedQuantity (LQ) is an object that holds a value.
-LQs have convenience methods to synchronize their values across plugins and threads.
+• LoggedQuantity or LQ, is an object that holds a value.
+LQs have convenience methods to synchronize their values across plugins, threads, to devices and to the UI.

 • settings is a collection of LQs.
-Every Measurement, every HardwareComponent, and the app itself has an LQCollection.
-The LQCollection provides convenience functions to generate UI elements.
+Every Measurement, every HardwareComponent, and the BaseMicroscopeApp has a settings attribute. settings is of type LQCollection , which provide convenience functions to create new LQs and generate UI elements.

 Reference a LoggedQuantity